Scott Gross: Taking a break and first steps into production (2004–2007)

-"I was tired of the rock n rock lifestyle, the endless touring and I didn't want to do music just to be popular."
+"I was tired of the rock lifestyle, the endless touring and I didn't want to do music just to be popular."

 He was in a few bands.
 One of these was called "The Mirror" but Scott got more and more into studio work.

-Accident and recover (2007–2009)
+Accident and recovery (2007–2009)

 In an interview with decoymusic, Scott said:

 "The basics are this.
 My car broke down on the side of the interstate.
 I pulled over, put my hazards on, and got out to call for help.
 When I got out of the car, another car drove off the right lane and hit me at 75 mph, pinning me between both cars, then [the other car] drove away, never hitting his breaks or stopping.
 The injuries were severe.
 My left leg was shattered open, bones littered across the interstate.
 The back of my head split in half, the car hit me so hard I had its part number indented into my chest.
 That's the accident.
 I was in a coma.
 I've been on therapy ever since, and they miraculously saved my leg, putting it back together with a bunch of titanium.
 Although they're not sure how much better it will get, I'm grateful to still have it.
 I work hard at therapy in hopes of one day getting this pain under control and walking normally again.
 Numerous surgeries and procedures undergone, many more to go most likely, so I say my prayers every day."

 Because of the severity of his injuries, Scott was unable to move within the following years and that's what got him more into studio work.

-Lullaby The Storm (2009)
+Lullaby the Storm (2009)

 On February 17, 2009 the news came up that Scott will enter the studio sometime in March to begin production on an as-yet-unnamed new project.

 While Gross wrote all of the music and the bulk of the lyrics, he considered this a group effort.
 He said about that:

 "I recruited my friend Kia, who is an amazing musician, to handle vocals,".

 "I also have a keyboard player named Jeff who adds all these layers of sound to the songs."

 Later it was revealed that Kia wasn't involved anymore.

 On April 5 he started tracking and mentioned that it will be a concept album.

 Later the band name was revealed so as the members of the project: